toolsfactory/Tiveria.Home.Knx/docs/Tiveria.Home.Knx.IP.Connections/IPConnectionConfiguration.md

 # IPConnectionConfiguration record

-Configuration options for a kinds of KnxNetIP connections
+Configuration options for all kinds of KnxNetIP connections

 ```csharp
 public record IPConnectionConfiguration